geoboom/facemask-workshop/mac.md

 ## 0.1 Pre-req: installing Homebrew

-Please follow the steps [here](https://treehouse.github.io/installation-guides/mac/homebrew) to install Homebrew for Mac.
-It's a package manager and installer for Mac.
+Please follow the steps [here](https://treehouse.github.io/installation-guides/mac/homebrew) to install Homebrew which is a package manager and installer for Mac.
+Note that installing Homebrew requires installing xcode first (included in the link) which takes a while.
+So grab a :coffee: while waiting!

+Afterwards, run `brew update`.

 ## 0.2 Pre-req: installing `wget`